amandhiraj/gatech-chrome-ext/PRIVACY.md

-# Privacy Policy for GT Canvas Weighted Grade Calculator
+# Privacy Policy for Canvas Weighted Grade Calculator

-**Effective Date:** 2025-03-13
+**Effective Date:** 2025-06-18

 ## Overview

-GT Canvas Weighted Grade Calculator is committed to protecting your privacy.
+Canvas Weighted Grade Calculator is committed to protecting your privacy.
 This extension processes your grade data directly from your Canvas Grades page and does **not** collect, store, or transmit any personal information.
 All processing is done locally in your browser.

 ## Information We Collect